LordOfTrident/tcalc/README.md

 ## Introduction

-Just a calculator that parsers and evaluations expressions.
+Just a calculator that parsers and evaluates expressions.
 Made this because i never ever made a parser before, so i had to learn how it works.

 ## Quickstart